Sewer Relining, Renovation and Rehabilitation

 How long do sewer renovations last?

-We test our lining materials for a minimum of 1,000 hours to ensure that they meet WRc criteria, providing a 50-year design life.
-But we take that further still, building in a safety factor of <2 – meaning our relining work offers an average life expectancy of around 100 years.
+We test lining materials for a minimum of 1,000 hours to ensure that they meet the WRc criteria for a 50-year design life.
+But we take that further still, building in a safety factor of x2 to offer an average life expectancy of around 100 years.
 Our installations may also be independently verified by Excova for further assurance that they conform to the highest industry standards.

 Why choose Lanes?

-Lanes have 15 years of experience providing this specialist service, having renovated mainline sewer systems across entire counties – indeed, our company currently holds the record for installing the longest single length of liner into a sewer.
+Lanes has over 20 years of experience in this field, renovating mainline sewer systems regionally — sometimes across entire counties — and nationally.
+Currently we hold the record for installing the longest single length of liner in a sewer.